 The crypto industry has experienced its fair share of security breaches.
 While Bitcoin and a handful of other protocols are rarely exploited, the platforms that facilitate crypto transactions are a different story.
 The novelty of crypto lending means that many of the algorithms haven’t been vetted as long as Bitcoin or other technologies.

 There are many different custodial and non-custodial crypto lending platforms.
 When choosing between platforms, investors should carefully assess the risks and returns involved to ensure that it fits within their overall investment risk tolerance and requirements.
-Some platforms provide insurance while others entail much higher risk.
+While some crypto lending platforms provide insurance, others entail much higher risk.

 - BlockFi: BlockFi is a secured non-bank lender that offers crypto-asset-backed USD loans to crypto-asset owners.